PRC-Data-Challenge-2024/team_energetic_quiver/README.md

 An XGBoost model is trained using the flight information and standard tow data to predict tow behavior accurately.

 ## Results
-The results is our predicted tow values for final_submission_set.
-Detailed results and model performance metrics can be found in the `results/` directory.
+The results is our predicted tow values for final_submission_set (my_submission.csv).

 ## License
 This project is licensed under the terms of the [GNU General Public License v3.0](./LICENSE).